G-Research/ParquetSharp/docs/Encryption.md

 }
 ```

-The main entrypoint for the Key Management Tools API is the `CryptoFactory` class.
+The main entrypoint for the Key Management Tools API is the
+`ParquetSharp.Encryption.CryptoFactory` class.
 This requires a factory method for creating KMS clients,
 which are cached internally and periodically recreated: